Knee arthroscopy (keyhole surgery)

 - Infection (less than 1%): the wound site may become red, hot and painful and the surgical incisions may discharge fluid.
 The infection is usually treated with antibiotics but can require a repeat arthroscopy for knee washout, which helps in settling of the infection.

-- Deep vein thrombosis (DVT): this is a blood clot in the veins of the leg.
-The blood clot can go into the general circulation and can go to the lungs, which is termed as pulmonary embolus.
-To reduce the risk of DVT it is advisable to get the calf muscles moving as quickly as possible following the knee surgery.
+- Deep vein thrombosis and pulmonary embolus: deep vein thrombosis (DVT) is a blood clot in the veins of the leg.
+The blood clot can go into the general circulation and go to the lungs, which is termed as a pulmonary embolus.
+To reduce the risk of DVT you may be given blood thinners as well as stockings on your legs.
+One of the best ways to prevent a DVT is to get the calf muscles working by ankle exercises and keeping yourself well hydrated.